Table of Contents

 How I Did It

-Here’s an example of some of the clients I had at one point:
+Here’s an example of some of the clients I was working with:

 - $1,000/month retainer – Doing social media for a startup.

 - $1,000/month retainer – Doing marketing and writing at $50/hour for 20 hours a month for a business.
-I DO NOT like to be paid by the hour, but this was one of my first clients and I made that mistake.
+I DO NOT like to be paid by the hour, but this was one of my first clients and I didn’t know it yet.

 - Hourly client paying me $40/hour max budget of $1,600/month – Again, I don’t like being paid by the hour, but this was a pretty consistent client almost maxing out each month.